 Originating in Finland over two thousand years ago and often referred to as a bathhouse, saunas produce a dry heat that can be used for both recreational and therapeutic purposes.
-The Finnish believe saunas aid in their longevity, as there are many health benefits to a "sweat bath."
+The Finnish believe saunas aid in their longevity, as they say there are many health benefits to a "sweat bath."

 On a personal level, many people experience a sense of relaxation and peace when frequenting a sauna.
 The Finnish believe anyone who leaves a sauna will exit with a worry-free mind.
-If you have a mental disorder or suffer from depression, a sauna may help aid in your contentment.

 Can I Go in a Sauna With a New Tattoo?